-The most popular thing to do on Snake Island is walking across the sandbar that connects the two sides of the island.
-Most tours come during low-tide, which is when you’ll have the best chance to see the strip.
+The most popular thing to do on Snake Island is to walk across the sandbar that connects the two sides of the island.
+Most tours come during low tide, which is when you’ll have the best chance to see the strip.

 With the lapping blue waves on either side of you, you’ll feel like you’re standing in the middle of your very own secluded beach!
 It’s also easy to spot tons of starfish hanging out in the shallow waves.

 You can also come when the water is higher, but you should be prepared to get wet.
 The water during high tide is waist-deep, so you can still make your way to the other smaller island if you swim.
 Even at high tide, Snake Island is still a beautiful slice of paradise that you won’t want to miss on your tour around El Nido.

 Related Article: Top Things to do in the Palawan